-The safety features on your vehicle include more than anti-lock brakes, traction control devices and air bags.
-Your wheels and tires play an important role in helping you drive straight, turn corners and stop whenever necessary.
-To perform optimally, the wheels need to be properly aligned, a service that typically costs anywhere from $50 to $150.
+The safety features on your vehicle include more than anti-lock brakes, traction control devices and airbags.
+Your wheels and tires are important in keeping you safe by helping you drive straight, turn corners and stop whenever necessary.
+To achieve optimal performance, have your vehicle tires properly aligned, which can cost as little as $50 or close to $170.

 Factors that impact alignment cost

 The cost of an alignment depends on several factors:

 - The number of wheels.
 A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
 Four-wheel alignments cost more, usually $100 to $168.